 In the 1890s, fashionable society flocked to Witley Court, including the Prince of Wales, (later King Edward VII) but when a disastrous fire ripped through the court in 1937, it destroyed one of England’s greatest country houses.
 Charred timbers from the fire can be still be seen in this impressive carcass of a once-grand and stately family home to the Foley and Dudley families.

 With the ruins and gardens thoroughly inspected we ambled our way to nearby Great Witley Church, one of Britain’s finest Baroque churches.
 First taking cake and sandwiches in the garden of the adjacent little cafe, we later spent some time inspecting the interior of this bright and elaborately decorated place of worship, before heading off to the obligatory heritage-inspired souvenirs shop.

-Prior to heading off in our separate ways, we took a last opportunity to hunt for what turned out to be one of the more intriguing and tricky geocaches, located at the entrance to Witley Court.
-This craftily secreted cache (hint: valve) turned out to thwart our best attempts for quite some time until eventually discovered right in front our noses!!!
+Before heading off in our separate ways, we took the last opportunity to hunt for what turned out to be one of the more intriguing and tricky geocaches, located at the entrance to Witley Court.
+This craftily secreted cache (hint: valve) turned out to thwart our best attempts for quite some time until eventually discovered right in front of our noses!!!

-Despite lock-down easing, we discovered over breakfast that there was just one other lone guest staying in the hotel As expected, breakfast was exceptional.
+Despite lock-down easing, we discovered over breakfast that just one other lone guest was staying in the hotel As expected, breakfast was exceptional.
 Perhaps people are not yet ready to exercise the same levels of freedom they took for granted just 18 months ago?